-I capitalize the WE in my writing to mean those of us who have kidney disease.
-Not everyone needs to worry about phosphates in their food, but when the kidneys are not working as they should, too much phosphorus / phosphate can be bad.
+I capitalize the WE and US in my writing to mean those of US who have kidney disease.
+Not everyone needs to worry about phosphates in their food, and normal people need a lot of it.
+But when the kidneys are not working as they should, too much phosphorus / phosphate can be bad.
 High phosphorus levels for US can affect calcium, which in turn affects our bones by making them brittle.
 Please read more at the Kidney.org site, where they explain it better than I do.
+Then please come back and finish reading my page!

-My new diet will consist of many more vegetables, and I was curious about the phosphorus levels in vegetables.
+My new way of eating will contain many more vegetables, and I was curious about the phosphorus levels in vegetables.
+So I wrote this page, as much for informing myself as others.

-While vegetables are not the worst culprits when it comes to getting phosphates in our diets, if you plan to eat mostly vegetarian, levels in veggies may matter more to you.
+While vegetables are NOT the worst culprits when it comes to phosphates in our diets, if you plan to eat mostly vegetarian, levels in veggies may matter more to you.
+As we cut back on meat and dairy, we must eat something to fill us up.
+Vegetables are a great choice.
+I have never heard of a diet that said to cut out vegetables.
+They are the one food group everyone seems to agree is healthy!

 One large Potato contains 209 mg of phosphorus.
 That is with the skin on.
 This is probably a good vegetable for US to avoid, but mainly because of the potassium level (1600 mg!).
 Sweet potatoes (1 cup baked in skin) have less phosphorus at 108 mg, and potassium at 950 mg, but the numbers are still higher than most other vegetables.